Ingenira has been working as an online writer for at least six years. Among dozens of other topics, she loves to write about baking.

 - You have become an expert at filling in the blanks in the relationship.

 - You are the one who thinks of and plans the activities you can do together.

 - You suggest new and creative things to do and try.

 - You initiate most of the sexual and physical contact.

-- You create the environment for intimacy such as music, candles, dinner and special evenings.
+- You create an environment for intimacy such as music, candles, dinner, and special evenings.